sandordargo/sandordargo.github.io/_drafts/in_progress/technical/rvalue-const-references.md

 }
 ```

-There is a little bit of assymetry here.
+There is a little bit of asymmetry here.

-Can we "fix" this assimetry?
+Can we "fix" this asymmetry?
 Is there any option that can be used only with the rvalue overloads?

 No. If we take a `const` rvalue reference, it can be used with the `f(const T&&)` and `f(const T&)`, but not with any of the non-`const` references.